 The Local Plan sets out the requirement for affordable homes as part of open market housing sites.
-It also suggests that there should be a mix of house sizes with both small (1 and 2 bedroom) and larger (3 or 4 bedroom) homes.
-The need for smaller homes are particular relevant to our area, as our evidence suggests that there is little need for 4 bedroom or larger houses.
+This applies to all sites of 11 or more new dwellings (a threshold set in national policy).
+It also suggests that there should be a mix of houses sizes with an emphasis on the provision of two and three bedroom properties.
+This is relevant to our area, which suggests there is little evidence of need for 4 bedroom or larger houses.